 How are inventions evaluated?

-The questions that the UT Southwestern Office for Technology Development asks about new inventions follow:
+Some of the questions that the Office for Technology Development commonly asks about new inventions follow:

 - Does the Board own the invention?